GEO vs SEO

 - Title tag optimization: Critical for click-through rates in search results, less important for AI citation.

-- Local SEO signals: Google My Business, local citations, NAP consistency — primarily affect Google Maps and local pack.
+- Local SEO signals: Google My Business, local citations, and NAP consistency primarily affect Google Maps and local pack.

 - Core Web Vitals: Google's page experience ranking factors (LCP, INP, CLS) don't directly affect AI answers.